 REDMOND recently sent me their Multicooker RMC-M4502 to try out.
 I don’t often accept gadgets to try, but I was intrigued by just what such a bit of kit could do.
 And it can do a lot!
 It can bake, steam, fry, boil, stew, ‘slow’ cook… all made easy through 35 preset functions.

-In it you can cook meat, fish, vegetables, oatmeal, soup and pasta.
+Besides this carrot cake oatmeal, you can cook meat, fish, vegetables, oatmeal, soup and pasta.
 You can also use it to deep fry, make yogurt, cheese and bake desserts.
 Other ideas are french fries/chips, souffles, fondues, hot pots, curries, bake bread, cakes, steamed puddings, doughnuts.
 It really does make an impressive array of dishes, plus it’s really quiet, compact and looks good, too.

 This would have been perfect when I was living on the boat.
 It’s small but takes the place of other gadgets like a breadmaker, slow cooker, pressure cooker etc… We’ve just bought a new house that needs a complete kitchen refit – I’m sure I’ll be using it plenty during that time.